mitsuhiko/minijinja/examples/dsl/README.md

-# dsl
+# Domain Specific Language (DSL) Example

-Shows how to use MiniJinja as a DSL.
+Shows how to use MiniJinja as a Domain Specific Language (DSL).
 It demonstrates primarily the use of expressions with custom objects to implement a simple query builder.
 The script takes one argument which is the query expression.
 The environment defines a single function `query` which returns a query object with the following methods: